superMDguy/moneyball/notes.md

 - Age
 - ERA+
 - Hits Allowed / Batters Faced
-- Earned Runs Allowed / Batters Faced
 - Home Runs Allowed / Batters Faced
 - Walks / Batters Faced
 - Strikeouts / Batters Faced

 # How the Model Works

 We go through each player on the current year team, and find their stats from the prior year.
 If they don't have data from the prior year, we drop them.
-Next, we take the mean and variance of each of the batting and pitching stats listed above.
+Next, we take the mean (weighted by At Bats/Batters Faced) and variance (weighted by At Bats/Batters Faced) of each of the batting and pitching stats listed above.
 This creates a set of features for each team.
 We feed all features into the model, and use binary classification to say if the home team (listed first) will win.